 I was born and raised in Kansas, where I had a pretty typical childhood and learned traditional Midwestern values such as honesty, generosity, and responsibility.

 I went to college and medical school at the University of Kansas, attending medical school on an Army scholarship.
 I then served nine years in the U.S. Army Medical Corps as a general surgery resident and staff general surgeon.
 During my time in the service, I greatly enjoyed taking care of active duty service members, veterans, and dependents from around the world.
 After my military service, I completed a second residency, in thoracic surgery, at the University of Oklahoma.

-I am currently focusing my efforts on the advancement of Better Angels, a national group which seeks to foster more civility in our civic sphere, and thereby reducing destructive political polarization.
+In addition to my work on this site, I’m also serving as the volunteer state coordinator for Better Angels in Iowa.
+Better Angels is a national, nonpartisan, and nonprofit organization which seeks to reduce political polarization and promote civil discourse.
 As I like to point out, we are supposed to be a self-governing society; but, how can we govern ourselves if we can’t even talk to one another?
-I’m very optimistic that Better Angels can improve our political dialog and help to heal our divided nation.
-If you’d like to know more about Better Angels in Iowa, please reach out to me!
+It has been wildly successful nationwide, and especially here in Iowa.
+If you’d like to learn more about our important work here in Iowa, please visit betterangelsiowa.org.